I had not thought death had undone so many"

 Routes is a project that acts as a witness to the tragedy of those who die and go missing attempting to reach Europe.
-Often something only communicated through data, scale is a crucial facet of this project.
-By zooming out as far as possible, Routes makes visual the brutal and dehumanising breadth of the crisis, documenting, fact checking and photographing the locations of every entry in the International Organisation for Migration dataset of dead and missing migrants; more than 17,000 individual images and, tragically, counting.
+Routes makes visual the brutal and dehumanising breadth of the crisis, documenting, fact checking and photographing the locations of every entry in the International Organisation for Migration (IOM) dataset of dead and missing migrants; more than 17,000 individual images and, tragically, counting.

 Formed into enormous prints, all these points of information held in the IOM database are transformed into concrete objects, designed to be hung into the space, accosting the viewer, inviting them to trip over it, or brush past.

 "Loose sands dog my steps.
 Loose sands of deserts, of chiseled seabed shrouds"

 It is not only seabed sands that shroud those who die making perilous journeys into, and throughout, Europe.
 They are buried under soil too, their names recorded in graveyard registers across the continent, given a permanent status by counties that may not otherwise welcome them.
 Granted granite passports.